fusioncharts/dev_centre_docs/chart-guide/standard-charts/combination-charts.md

 LIVE CHART

 Click here to edit the stacked column 2D line dual y-axis chart.

+## Stacked Column 3D Line Dual Y-axis Chart

+To render the stacked column 3D and line chart with dual y-axis, change the value of the `type` attribute from `stackedcolumn2dlinedy` to `stackedcolumn3dlinedy`.
+Rest of the data structure remains the same.

+For a detailed list of attributes, refer to the [chart attributes](/chart-attributes?chart=stackedcolumn3dlinedy) page of stacked column 3D line dual y-axis chart.

+The above stacked column 3D line looks like:

+{% embed_all standard-charts-combination-chart-example-10.js %}

+Click [here](http://jsfiddle.net/fusioncharts/7chax01w/) to edit the stacked column 3D line dual y-axis chart.

 ## Stacked Area 2D Line Dual Y-axis Chart